luciotato/LiteScript/source/Grammar.lite.md

 Note: If no value is assigned, `= undefined` is assumed

-VariableDecls are used in `var` statement, in functions for *parameter declaration* and in class *properties declaration*
+VariableDecls are used in `var` statement, in function parameter declaration and in class properties declaration

 Example:
-  `var a : string = 'some text'`
+  `var a : string = 'some text'` <br>
   `function x ( a : string = 'some text', b, c=0)`

       properties